 Preparation

 - Grease a pan or tray with some butter and keep aside.
-Also preheat oven at 180 degrees celsius (356 degrees Fahrenheit) for 15 minutes.
+Also preheat oven at 180° C (356° F) for 15 minutes.Heat both the top and bottom heating elements of your oven or OTG.

 Making oatmeal cookie dough

-- With a knife cut the butter in flour and make a bread crumb like texture in flour.
-You can also use your fingertips to mix the cold butter in the flour till the mixture resembles a bread crumb like texture.
-Alternatively a stand mixer also can be used.
+- You can also use your fingertips to mix the cold butter in the flour till the mixture resembles a bread crumb like texture.
+Alternatively a stand mixer also can be deployed.
 If the butter starts melting, then keep the mixture in the fridge for 20 to 30 minutes.

-- Next add rolled oats or quick cooking oats and 2 tablespoons golden raisins. mix again well.
+- Next add rolled oats or quick cooking oats and 2 tablespoons golden raisins.
+Mix again well.

 - Now add 2 to 4 tablespoons chilled (cold) milk in parts.